Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <p>
   After the crash filtering is completed, SDK internal limits must be applied to the <strong>stack trace</strong>, <strong>crash segmentation</strong>, and
   <strong>breadcrumbs</strong>.
-Also, unsupported data types must be removed from
+Unsupported data types must also be removed from
-  crash metrics if any.
+  crash metrics.
 </p>
 <p>
   The "_ob" metric calculation must not be affected by SDK internal limit changes.